Where Women Work

 Phone and email.

-While Where Women Work is a good platform for recruiting female professionals, it does not disclose its pricing online, lacks an online job posting service, and does not disclose much information about its job posting features on the website.
+While Where Women Work is a good platform for recruiting female professionals both locally and abroad, it does not disclose its pricing online, lacks an online job posting service, and does not disclose much information about its job posting features on the website.

 - Where Women Work offers employers access to a specialized audience of female professionals.